 Both proxies and VPN services can be quite useful, but knowing the difference between a VPN and a proxy even more so.
 Proxies often offer greater speed with less security, while VPNs offer more options and a high level of security features while sacrificing some speed.

 In general, VPNs are better than proxies, but depending on your needs there still may be a place for a proxy server in your toolkit.

 Recommended proxy services

 If you decide that a proxy service will suit your needs, it’s wise to use a good one.
-To find a good proxy service, check out our best proxy servers list.
 However, a VPN service will provide more robust security and privacy options if you need them.

 While all VPNs aren’t created equal, you can get excellent security and anonymity if you choose some of the best VPNs available today.